couchbase/java-dcp-client/HOWTO-RELEASE.md

 Update the `dcp.client.version` property in `examples/pom.xml` to refer to the new snapshot version.
 Commit and push to Gerrit.
 Breathe in.
 Breathe out.

-## Publishing a snapshot

-After every passing nightly build, a snapshot should be published to the Sonatype OSS snapshot repository by running this command:

-    ./mvnw clean deploy -Psnapshot

 ## Troubleshooting